AbhijeetRathi12/Deep-VIO/README.md

 ## Results
 After training, the loss metrics are plotted and saved in the checkpoint path.
-The plots show the training and validation loss over iterations and epochs.
+The plots showing the training and validation loss over iterations and epochs can be found in **[Report.pdf](./Report.pdf)**.